Proper Storage & Usage of Incense

 Storage of incense

 The type of aroma also has a great effect on how "hard" the incense becomes and how long it takes to "cure" or dry.
-If, for whatever reason, any incense you have purchased (this applies for all incense regardless of manufacturer) sticks / or is gummy then placing it in the deep freeze overnight will freeze it enough so you can simply break it apart the next day. |

 |